 A simple, yet sophisticated combination: Rainwashed walls, all-white wall art, and a navy velvet couch.
 These shades seem to contrast each other while being complimentary at the same time.

-There you have it: all about Sherwin Williams Rainwashed and 28 lovely examples of it being used in real homes.
-Isn’t it the most dreamy, calming shade?
-Which rooms in your house can you imagine being transformed by Rainwashed paint?
+There you have it: 20+ lovely examples of this beautiful paint color, Sherwin Williams SW6211 Rainwashed, being used in real homes.
+Isn’t it the most calming, tranquil tint?
+It can be a great choice for lots of different spaces.
+Which room in your house can you imagine being transformed by Rainwashed paint?

 Pin this post for later!
 And if you decide to use this color, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this color, too!